michaelis80/ios-developer-challenge/README.md

-# Streetbees iOS developer challenge
+# Streetbees iOS developer challenge - Forked

+### Install

+Install Carthage and run "carthage update --platform iOS" to install dependencies

+### Notes

+It is not 100% finished, only has a very initial version of the ComicDetailViewController and needs it has a bug in the comics loading part that needs to be fixed.

 ### Description
 Using the best API available on this side of the universe [https://developer.marvel.com/](https://developer.marvel.com/) make a simple master detail app that allows the user to scroll through all the comics ever released and view details for each comic.